SeryioGonzalez/Azure-ARM-API-throttling-check/README.md

 ## Azure ARM API Throttling check

+This tool allows you to check the number of API calls you can do before throttled

 You need to create a file named config.sh with the following sample content:
 ```
 #PRINCIPAL DATA